Fibre Federal Credit Union supports hospitals, colleges through Communities First Program

 Support local news coverage and the people who report it by subscribing to The Daily News.

 Since its inception, the credit union has donated $145,000 to Communities First recipients, including eight hospital foundations and four community college foundations.
-One of the Communities First Program recipients is the PeaceHealth St. John Medical Center Foundation.
+One of the Communities First Program recipients is the Lower Columbia College Foundation.